 You can include your industry friends in the content itself as experts.

 You can also make your content so useful that they are actually glad when you send them over a link or short note detailing your idea.

 Hooray, that’s it!
-Most probably you have created a win to win situation for both of you, you and your new friends.
+Most probably you have created a win to win situation for both of you!
+You and your new friends win!

-Ideally you stay in touch for future collaborations.
+Ideally you stay in touch for future cooperation.
 How long did this take?
-I’d estimate six month or so.
+I’d estimate six months or so.

 You don’t make friends over night.